Herbert Pakington, 4th Baron Hampton

 Herbert Stuart Pakington, 4th Baron Hampton (15 May 1883 – 30 October 1962), served as Chief Commissioner of The Scout Association.

 He was educated at Wellington College, Berkshire, and the Royal Military College, Sandhurst.
-He became the 4th Baron Hampton in 1906.
+He became the 4th Baron Hampton on the death of his father, Herbert Pakington, 3rd Baron Hampton, in 1906.
 He was a 1931 recipient of the Silver Buffalo Award.

-Pakington's sister Mary Augusta Pakington was an English dramatist.
+Pakington's sister Mary Pakington was an English dramatist.